Arunachalam-212223060022/19EC404-_-Electronic-circuits-II/4 RC INTEGRATOR AND RC DIFFERENTIATOR.md

 # Result

-The Positive and Negative Clamper circuits were successfully constructed and tested.
+RESULT:

-The positive clamper shifted the waveform upward by clamping the negative peaks to 0 V, while the negative clamper shifted the waveform downward by clamping the positive peaks to 0 V.
+The RC Integrator and RC Differentiator circuits were implemented and tested successfully.
-Thus, both clampers operated correctly.
+The RC Integrator produced a smooth integrated output, while the RC Differentiator generated a sharp differentiated output.
+Thus, both RC circuits worked as expected.